 Happy Go Money | Melissa Leong

 They say money can’t buy happiness, and Melissa Leong would probably agree with that!
-In her book, the finance expert proves that more money in the bank doesn’t necessarily mean more happiness—but you must be smart about your spending and saving.
+In her book finance book, this expert proves that more money in the bank doesn’t necessarily mean more happiness—but you must be smart about your spending and saving.

-Happy Go Money combines happiness psychology and personal finance, and shows you how to get the most delight out of every dollar.
+Happy Go Money combines happiness psychology and personal finance, and shows you how to get the most delight out of every dollar — making this one of the best Canadian personal finance books for people who need help finding the motivation to stick to a budget (and feeling positive about their financial outlook).

 Connect with Melissa on LinkedIn